If you have been charged with DUI, contact the DUI Defense Attorneys at the Noll Law Office today for a free consultation.

 The DUI defense lawyers at the Noll Law Office understand the fear and anxiety a DUI can produce and can answer your questions regarding:

 - Loss of Employment

 Will my driver’s license be suspended or revoked because of my DUI?

-In Illinois, it is likely that your driver’s license will be suspended or revoked if you have been arrested or charged with driving under the Influence.
-By law, your license is automatically suspended on the 46th day after your arrest.
+In Illinois, it is likely that your driver’s license will be suspended or revoked if you have been arrested or charged with driving under the influence.
+By law, your license is automatically suspended on the 46th day after your arrest unless this suspension is challenged.
 This is known as a statutory summary suspension.
-The length of your Statutory Summary Suspension varies based upon how many times you have been arrested for Driving Under the Influence and whether or not you consented to blood tests, breathalyzer tests, and urine tests.
+The length of your Statutory Summary Suspension varies based on how many times you have been arrested for Driving Under the Influence and whether you consented to blood tests, breathalyzer tests, and urine tests.

 - You can lose your job because you cannot drive.

 - It is expensive to have an ignition interlock device put into your vehicle